-The Mast Brothers, a southern gospel group, were the easiest to work with and Annie Herring was, by far, the hardest.
-When Herring came to our little church, it was quite evident that she was put out at having to sing at so small a venue, even though there were more than a hundred people there.
+The Mast Brothers, a southern gospel group, were the easiest to work with and Annie Herring, by far, was the hardest.
+When Herring came to our church, it was quite evident that she was put out at having to sing at such a small venue, even though there were more than a hundred people crowded into our little storefront church.
 David Meece?
 Eclectic, strange, and he borrowed a Bible of mine and permanently highlighted and underlined verses in it.
-He didn’t ask me if he could do this, and had he asked me I would have said no. As a result, I had to buy a new Bible. (remember OCPD)
+He didn’t ask me if he could do this, and had he asked me I would have said no. As a result, I had to buy a new Bible.

 My favorite concert while at Somerset Baptist Church took place in the mid-1980’s when Robbie Hiner came to sing for us.
 At the time, Hiner worked for Jerry Falwell at Thomas Road Baptist Church in Lynchburg, Virginia.
 Hiner was a regular on Falwell’s nationwide TV program, The Old Time Gospel Hour.

 There is a lot of fakery in the Christian music business.
 I suppose this inevitable due to the fact that they travel from church to church, venue to venue.
 They develop a routine, a shtick.
 Where they get into trouble is when their routine or shtick extends to their spirituality or their emotional responses.
-Years ago, I went with a church member to heat The McKamey’s sing.
+Years ago, I went with a church member to hear The McKamey’s sing.
 There was one song where one of the female singers kicked off her shoes and had an emotional, supposedly spiritual, outburst.
 I thought, God just touched her heart.
-A week later, the church member I went to the concert with heard The McKamey’s again at a huge gospel sing.
+A week later, the church member and I heard The McKamey’s again at a huge gospel sing.
 Same song, and at the exact same point in the song, the female singer kicked off her shoes and had an emotional, supposedly spiritual, outburst.
 The woman wasn’t being “blessed.”
 Her display was rehearsed and meant to elicit an emotional response from the audience.
 Reason?
 Stirred emotions lead to open wallets.
 I saw this kind of rehearsed, fake, insincere, emotional manipulation countless times at southern gospel, contemporary Christian, and Christian rock concerts.
 They used the same tactics and manipulations that I did as a pastor.
 Sincere?
-Perhaps, but it is still emotional manipulation and it often results in people doing things they wouldn’t normally do. (like giving large sums of money, running the aisles. going to the altar, etc)
+Perhaps, but it is still emotional manipulation and it often results in people doing things they wouldn’t normally do, things like giving large sums of money, running the aisles. going to the altar, etc.

 Over the years, I talked to several people who were Christian music industry insiders.
 One man traveled for a time with The Kingsmen Quartet.
 He told me that I would be shocked if I knew what really went on behind the scenes at southern gospel concerts; from musicians getting liquored up before taking the stage, to Christian groupies willing to bed their favorite gospel singer.
 These concerts are so man-centered, hey look at me, I am singing for Jesus, that it should come as no surprise that people got caught up in all kinds of illicit behavior.
 In other words, they were human.

 Late into my time as a pastor and as a Christian, I realized that Christian concerts were entertainment.
-As much as the musicians tried to sell me on their music being a ministry, I realized it was just religious oriented entertainment, no different from the Darius Rucker concert Polly and I recently attended.
+As much as the musicians tried to sell me on their music being a ministry, I realized it was just religious oriented entertainment, no different from the Darius Rucker concert Polly and I attended last year.
 Once I came to this conclusion, I was free to just sit back and enjoy!